 Designed by Nina Jobs

-The Melange cushion is a fusion of Scandinavian design and traditional Thai crafts.
-Designer Nina Jobs has created six different patterns in collaboration with Thai craftsmen.
+The Melange cushion is an exciting and colourful meeting between contemporary Scandinavian design and traditional Thai craftsmanship.
+Designer Nina Jobs has created six different patterns in collaboration with Thai weavers.

 “With projects like this one cannot just create a computer file and submit it,” designer Nina Jobs explains as she talks about the Melange cushion family.
 In a single sentence she manages to describe how design and manufacture take place in a globalized world and what it is that distinguishes this particular project from how she and Design House Stockholm normally work together.

 “When I was working with Melange in Thailand I had three weavers who acted as a sort of design notebook.
 They wove sketches,” Nina Jobs explains.
 This is undeniably an unusual working method for designers who are used to developing their products using computer programmes.